 I’ve left this blog abandoned for far too long.
 Life has a way of passing by so quickly.
 If it wasn’t for the change of green leaves to red, yellow and orange, we might just forget what season we’re in.
 As Purple Day approaches, I thought I’d revisit and update my epilepsy journey.
 After all, Purple Day is dedicated to raising awareness for epilepsy worldwide.
-By sharing our stories, we can teach other about this neurological disorder.
+By sharing our stories, we can teach others about this neurological disorder.

 Will you join me in wearing purple on March 26th to raise awareness for epilepsy?